Benefits and Drawbacks of Bird-Nesting in Divorce

 However, it requires careful consideration, mutual respect among parents, and a structured plan to handle the logistical and financial aspects of maintaining multiple households.

-Given the complexities involved in setting up and maintaining a bird nesting arrangement, it is crucial to seek legal advice to ensure that all legalities are properly addressed and that the arrangement complies with local laws.
+Given the complexities involved in setting up and maintaining a bird-nesting arrangement, it is crucial to seek the legal advice of lawyers who are experts in divorce cases to ensure that all legalities are properly addressed and that the arrangement complies with local laws.

 As this method becomes more popular, it’s important for separating couples to carefully evaluate if it aligns with their family’s needs and long-term co-parenting goals.